-Head Of Training and Chief Ground Instructor, Phil Croucher holds JAA, UK, UAE and Canadian professional licences for aeroplanes and helicopters and over 8500 hours on 37 types, with a considerable operational background, and training experience from the computer industry, in which he is equally well qualified.
+Head Of Training and Chief Ground Instructor, Phil Croucher holds EASA, UK, UAE and Canadian professional licences for aeroplanes and helicopters and over 8700 hours on 37 types, with a considerable operational background, and training experience from the computer industry, in which he is equally well qualified.
 He has at various times been a Chief Pilot, Ops Manager, Training Captain and Type Rating Examiner for several companies, including a CRM Ground Instructor.
+He is also an EASA examination question writer and is involved in writing the new EASA Learning Objectives for future examinations.

 An ex-Army Air Corps fixed wing and helicopter pilot, his flight experience includes VIP/Corporate, airline/scheduled, police, EMS/ambulance, high/low level photo, longlining, mountain flying, seeding, powerline & gas pipeline survey, and offshore.